- Email Address

 I have taught in the Northern College, Aberdeen, the National University of Ireland, Galway, the University of the Highlands and Islands, and, since 2004, at the University of Aberdeen.
-I am currently Senior Lecturer in Gaelic and Associate Director of the Research Institute for Irish and Scottish Studies.
+I am Professor of Gaelic and Translation Studies and Director of Ionad Eòghainn MhicLachlainn: the National Centre for Gaelic Translation.

 Books – Single Authored

 1. An Introduction to Gaelic Fiction, Edinburgh University Press, 2011: pp. 210.